Fernández Racing

 Fernández Racing was a Mexican motor racing team that competed in the American Le Mans Series, Champ Car, the IRL IndyCar Series, and the Rolex Sports Car Series.
 The team was co-founded by Adrian Fernández and Tom Anderson in 2001.

 Open wheel

 The team competed in the Champ Car ranks with Fernández and Shinji Nakano driving.
 In 2003 they downsized to one car, dropping Nakano, but scored their first victory at Portland International Raceway.
 A late decision just prior to the start of 2004 saw Fernández Racing switch ranks, as many other teams did during a tumultuous two-year period, from Champ Car to the IndyCar Series.
-Adrian won three races that year, at Kentucky Speedway, Chicagoland Speedway and California Speedway.
+Fernández won three races that year, at Kentucky Speedway, Chicagoland Speedway and California Speedway.